Dilwyn Price's experience studying a Top-up course

 Dilwyn Price tells us what it's like to study our Health and Social Care (Top-up) degree and offers advice for anyone considering a career in this rewarding industry.

-I chose to study at the University of Central Lancashire because I was very impressed with the modules on the course and the facilities at the University.
+I chose to study BSc (Hons) Health and Social Care (Top-up) at the UCLan because I was very impressed with the modules on the course and the facilities at the University.
 The staff were very approachable on the Open Day and gave me an excellent insight into what the University had to offer.

 The course has developed my theoretical knowledge to underpin my practice within Health and Social Care.
 It has provided information on future career prospects and has enabled me to take up opportunities within my working environment due to enhancements in critical thinking and problem solving skills, while also giving insights into different perspectives within Health and Social Care.
 The module choices on the course are excellent.
 I have had opportunities for career progression within my organisation as a safeguarding lead due to the completion of the safeguarding module within the degree.